-Company with targets (Count and %)
+Companies with targets (count and %)

-Source: Net Purpose 31 December 2023
+Source: Net Purpose as at 31 December 2023

-Company Targets by Type (Number)
+Company targets by type (number)

 Source: Net Purpose, underlying company data is based on the latest published and public company information.

 Some companies have multiple types of targets.
 We only count each company once in the following hierarchy with quality SBTi targets considered the highest quality and broad net zero the lowest: